-Kit MacLean, Psy.D
+Kit MacLean, Psy.D.

 Dr. MacLean is a true generalist, who has worked with individuals from across the country and has provided expert consultation and advice to therapists and healthcare professionals, both nationally and internationally on issues ranging from diagnosis and assessment, to relational problems, identity formation, navigating change, and coping with trauma and loss.
 Her research has focused on attachment style, self-esteem, defense mechanisms, self-defeating patterns of behavior, resiliency, and insight.
-She has written and presented on psychodynamic case conceptualization, the impact of early trauma and losses, the integration of different therapeutic modalities, and the ethics of informed consent.
+She has written and presented on psychodynamic case conceptualization, the impact of early trauma and loss, the integration of different therapeutic modalities, and the ethics of informed consent.
 Additional areas of expertise and clinical interest include diagnostic assessment, treatment of anxiety and depression, and psychological development across the lifespan.